XimeraProject/.github/profile/timeline.md

 - If we get this working we could make a fun video like:  https://youtu.be/4p8vqoIVESc explaning that "ANY WEBSITE CAN BE AN ASSIGNMENT!
 Any Website?
 ANY WEBSITE!"
 - **Fowler and Snapp meet Program Director** 9am 11/15
+  - All budget changes need to be recorded
+  - No real restrictions on hiring
 - **Orientation** 1:30-2:30 11/16
 # Week -5: 11/20/2023 - 11/24/2023
 # Week -4: 11/27/2023 - 12/1/2023
+- **Project Profile Document NOT Due** but let's try to have it done anyway.
 # Week -3: 12/4/2023 - 12/8/2023

 # Week -2: 12/11/2023 - 12/15/2023